IoT AUTOMATION ARCHITECT MANAGER

 · Improved equipment uptime by more than 5% by developing numerous test software and diagnostic packages that ran in the background monitoring equipment health predicting possible failures.

-Certified Scrum Master: Practicing Agile Scrum for the past five years leading Scrum teams to success.
+Practicing Agile frameworks for the past 20 years leading and coaching Scrum teams and enterprises to success.

-Budgeting, Forecasts, Effective Risk Assessment, Customer Service, Knowledge of Business Requirements, Training of Team Members, Reviews, Accountability of Team Requirements, Evaluation of how we do it better next time.
+Budgeting, Forecasting, Effective Risk Assessment, Customer Service, Knowledge of Business Requirements, Training of Team Members, Reviews, Accountability of Team Requirements, Evaluation of how we do it better next time.

 System Design & Integration, Data Centers, Infrastructure, Test Engineering, Lab Automation, Layer 1 Net Scout 3912, MRV, Curtiss Wright; Wave2Wave AFM360 Robot, Servers, Fiber Switches, Storage, SAN Fabric, FCoE